 Work-Study awards are not deducted from your university bill.
 Most students use their earnings for personal expenses or purchasing textbooks.

 - How do I apply?
 Students who complete the application process for need-based aid are evaluated for eligibility.
 No additional application is required.

 - How do I find a job?
-Visit Crusader Careers for a listing of the latest openings.
+Check out the latest openings.